ChriD/ioBroker.artnetdmx/README.md

         | `Default fade time [ms]` | The default fadeing time which is used when setting a channel value |

-* Define devices in the adapter settings
+* Define devices in the adapter settings<br>
     In the device page of the admin gui you can add, change or delete devices.
 Changes in this list will be mirrored in the object tree.
-So if you delete a device here, it's corresponding states will be removed from the object tree.
-Therfore the adapter has to run when you make any changes to the qadapter settings
+So if you delete a device here, it's corresponding states will be removed from the object tree. (on saving the state/restarting the adapter)
     * Device settings
         | Field | Description |
         |-------------|-------------|